Climbing-Albania-cycle Photo: Host / Zbulo Disover Albania & GIZ/Orion Bregu

 E-bike

 Today you’ll ride into the heart of the Gramos Mountains, giving the bike’s pedal assist a proper workout on the steady climbs.
-Leaving the Korça plateau behind, ascend to Bramash Pass through the Kolonja Highlands, where craggy peaks loom in the distance and the air grows cooler.
+Leaving the Korça plateau behind, ascend to Bramash Pass through the Kolonja Highlands, where rugged peaks loom in the distance and the air grows cooler.
 The route winds through alpine meadows and pine forests, passing remote stone-built villages where life ticks along much as it has for generations.
-Stop in Erseke for lunch, then continue along quiet, undulating roads with a mix of sweeping descents and tighter bends to the rural village of Sotire.
-Settle in for a farm-to-table dinner and a night under starry skies, with a glimpse into rural Albanian traditions.
+Stop in Erseke for lunch, then continue along quiet, rolling roads with a mix of sweeping descents and tighter bends to the rural village of Sotire.
+Settle in for a delicious dinner and a night under starry skies, with a glimpse into rural Albanian traditions.

 Day 4